ryanwilsond/belte/docs/HowItWorks/CommandLine.md

 The compiler hands the files to a syntax tree that handles loading the files and creating a source text from them.
 This allows tracking code down to the line and character, which is helpful in diagnostics as the developer will know exactly where the error occurred.
 The syntax tree then handles calling the Lexer and Parser.
-After that, the compiler calls the Binder (which in turn calls the Lowerer) and then finally, either the Emitter or Evaluator is called.
+After that, the compiler calls the Binder (which in turn calls the Lowerer), and then finally, either the Emitter or Evaluator is called.

 ### Mentioned Components